Руководство по настройке дисплея серии QX

 E-00 Motor Controller Fault Battery Fault Replace battery.

-Check wireless settings using ICS to ensure that tool’s RF settings match with PCM.
-Also confirm that the tool’s ID is in the PCM’s list.
+E-01 Motor Controller Fault Invalid Hall State Faulty HALL cable.
+Contact the IR Service Center for service.
+Check wireless settings using ICS to ensure that tool's RF settings match with PCM.
+Also confirm that the tool's ID is in the PCM's list.

-Too much current being drawn over an extended amount of time.
+E-02 Motor Controller Fault I2T Fault Too much current being drawn over an extended amount of time.
 Add a 10 second delay between cycles to try and remedy.
 If it is a very soft joint, try raising the shift down point so that the majority of the cycle is run at high speed.

-E-03 Motor Controller Fault Motor Stall Possible damaged electronics hardware.
+E-0 Motor Controller Fault Motor Stall Possible damaged electronics hardware.
 Contact the IR Service Center for service.

 E-04 Motor Controller Fault Motor current Possible damaged electronics hardware.
 Contact the IR Service Center for service.